51Degrees/specifications/pipeline-specification/part2/features/web-integration.md

 will have been provided.
 The session storage will be invalid as the parameters have changed.
 The request to the call-back URL is made with the new evidence and any existing evidence to get an updated JSON payload.
-The JavaScript will again update its’ internal JSON data with the one from the response and store it in session storage along with all the JavaScript properties that have been run.
+The JavaScript will again update its internal JSON data with the one from the response and store it in session storage along with all the JavaScript properties that have been run.

 ##### Line 3 - Skipping second request to JavaScript endpoint: